-Office Hours: MW 12-1.
-I am also available by e-mail.
+Office Hours: TuTh 12-1.
+I am available by e-mail, though.
 Please feel free to contact me.

 Telephone: 562 985 5948

-I have taught a variety of courses at CSULB, but mostly I teach SCED 401, 550, and 404.
+I have taught a variety of courses at CSULB, but mostly SCED 401, 550, and (until recently) 404.
 SCED 401 is a science class for prospective elementary teachers.
 SCED 550 is the first class new graduate students take.
 SCED 404 is about the nature of science and scientific reasoning.
 I also work with graduate students and supervise student teachers.
-In 2004 I was awarded the Distinguished Faculty Teaching Award.
+I am a recipient of the Distinguished Faculty Teaching Award.

-Beside these duties I am graduate advisor to our Master's degree program, serve on various university committees, and review articles for professional journals.
+Beside these duties I am graduate adviser to our master’s degree program, serve on various university committees, and review articles for professional journals.

 My research interests include inquiry-based science teaching, misconceptions, the nature of science, and issues related to evolution, creationism, science & religion.
-I’ve written many articles and given even more professional presentations and workshops.
-A book I wrote was published by the National Science Teachers Association.
-It's called The Lingo of Learning: 88 terms every science teacher should know.
-The purpose of the book is to explain educational “jargon” in plain English, providing fairly brief introductions to common teaching-related ideas.
+I’ve written articles and given professional presentations and workshops.
+I wrote The Lingo of Learning: 88 terms every science teacher should know, which explains educational “jargon” in plain English and provides fairly brief introductions to common teaching-related ideas.
 I also wrote the monthly Prepared Practitioner column in The Science Teacher from 2007-2010.

 In 2016 I wrote Learning Science by Doing Science: 10 classic activities reimagined to show what science is & how science works.
 It was influenced by my experiences teaching SCED 401, published in January, 2017.